okohll/abdocs/content/docs/charting/built-in-charting.md

 ![Endole example](/endole-example.png "Example of a chart in a tab")

-### Subscribing users or roles to charts
+### Reporting - subscribing users or roles to charts and data
 Users can be subscribed to charts (or subscribe themselves) to receive them by email.

+Subscribers receive a PDF report containing all the charts and data, combined from all views they are subscribed to.

+They can also opt to receive a spreadsheet export of data from a view, see below.

-1. In a view with some charts, open the charts
+1. In a view, click the charts button to see the charts
 2. Next to 'Send these charts to me', select a frequency, e.g. monthly.
-3. Under 'Include data too', select tabular data to include in the email too - various options will be displayed e.g. all new rows since the last email
+3. Under 'Include data too', select tabular data to include in the email too - various options will be displayed e.g. all new rows since the last email.
+One of those options is to send the data as a spreadsheet, the others will embed a table of data into the PDF along with the charts.
 4. Next to 'roles', select a role to send the charts and data to.
 All users in the role will be subscribed.
 Multiple roles can be added

 > If the view has no charts, this function can be used to send tabular data only